mdraminski/CytoMeth/README.md

 If you are sure all of the above is working correctly (*R*,  *conda*, *Java*, *python 2.x*) on your system you can skip the next section and go to the section [Installation of CytoMeth Components].

+## Hardware requirements
+Hardware requirements highly depend on type and size of the input data.
+However for human data size of the memory should be at least 4GB reserved for the CytoMeth.
+Tools that CytoMeth runs also take the advantage of multicore CPU architecture.

 ### R and Rscript
 Check if there is R installed on your machine.
 Type in a terminal window: